Materials engineer: job description

 Jobs are advertised online, by careers services and recruitment agencies, in newspapers and in relevant publications including TARGETjobs Engineering, Welding and Cutting, The Engineer, Engineering, Engineering News and their respective websites.

 There are routes into this profession for both school leavers and university graduates.
 Graduates will need a degree in a relevant engineering or science-based subject, such as materials engineering, mining engineering, mechanical engineering, materials science, or metallurgy.
+Some employers will ask for a 2.1 degree but others will accept candidates with a 2.2 degree.
+Take a look at our list of engineering employers that accept 2.2 degrees.

 If you are a school leaver, you may be able to enter the profession with a higher national diploma (HND); however, career progression may be limited.
 If you are aiming for a technician role, you can achieve this with an advanced or higher apprenticeship in an appropriate subject such as materials, manufacturing or mechanical engineering.
 To find out more about getting into engineering via a school leaver route, visit the engineering section of TARGETcareers, our website aimed at school leavers.